UPHL-BioNGS/Grandeur/README.md

 ```
 A directory will produce files at `workflow.launchDir + '/grandeur'`, but this can also be adjusted with `params.outdir` the same way.

 "Grandeur" can also take fastas.
 Thus, a fasta can be created by a different workflow, like [Donut Falls](https://github.com/UPHL-BioNGS/Donut_Falls), and then go through this workflow for relevant serotyping and QC information.
-Not all tools will work on these files, such as [shigatyper](https://github.com/CFSAN-Biostatistics/shigatyper).
+[Shigatyper](https://github.com/CFSAN-Biostatistics/shigatyper) and [blobtools](https://blobtools.readme.io/docs) require fastq files, so these tools will not run on incoming fasta files.
+[Mash](https://github.com/marbl/Mash), [seqsero2](https://github.com/denglab/SeqSero2), [quast](http://quast.sourceforge.net/quast), [prokka](https://github.com/tseemann/prokka), [AMRfinderPlus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/), [serotypefinder](https://cge.cbs.dtu.dk/services/SerotypeFinder/), [kleboarte](https://github.com/katholt/Kleborate), [kraken2](https://ccb.jhu.edu/software/kraken2/), and [mlst](https://github.com/tseemann/mlst) will work on fastas.
+The only parameters that may need to be configured by the **End User** is to specify the directory where the fasta files are with `'params.fasta'` (the default is `workflow.launchDir + '/fastas'`).
 ```
 nextflow run grandeur.nf -c configs/singularity.config --fastas <directory of fastas>
 ```

+This workflow will automatically grab any fastq files in `workflow.launchDir + '/reads'` and and fasta files in `workflow.launchDir + '/fastas'`.
+This is a feature of the workflow.

 Additionally, "Grandeur" can use two optional tools to find contamination : [kraken2](https://ccb.jhu.edu/software/kraken2/) or [blobtools](https://blobtools.readme.io/docs) (or both!).
 These both use large databases that should be downloaded separately.